dafny-lang/dafny/docs/DafnyRef/Types.md

 Like methods, functions can be either _instance_ (which they are by default) or _static_ (when the function declaration contains the keyword `static`).
 An instance function, but not a static function, has an implicit receiver parameter, `this`.
-A static function `F` in a class `C` can be invoked by `C.F(…)`.
+A static function `F` in a class `C` can be invoked by `C.F(???)`.
 This provides a convenient way to declare a number of helper functions in a separate class.

 As for methods, a ``...`` is used when declaring